fatiando/data/CONTRIBUTING.md

 1. **Propose a new dataset:** First, open an Issue with information about the proposed dataset for discussion.
-2. **Add the dataset to this repositor:** If the dataset is found to be acceptible by the maintainers, open a pull request against the `main` branch of this repository with the proposed changes.
+2. **Add the dataset to this repository:** If the dataset is found to be acceptible by the maintainers, open a pull request against the `main` branch of this repository with the proposed changes.